 Chord inversions (not inverse chords) are helpful in learning to sight read better, and read chord sheets.
-In this article we will learn what chord inversions are, why they are useful and how beginners should practice them.
+In this article will give 4 easy exercises to help practice inversions.

 An inversion is a triad with a bass note that is not the root of the chord.
 Chords are often constructed from the 1st, 3rd, and 5th degrees of a scale.
 If the bass note is the 3rd of the chord then it is a first inversion, and if the bass note is the 5th, it is a second inversion chord.
 7th chords can have 3rd inversions if the bass note is the 7th of the chord.

-For clarification, all of the following chords are 1st inversion D chords because the lowest note is an F♯.
+For clarification, all of the following chords are 1st inversion D chords because the lowest note is an F♯ (the 3rd of a D major chord).

 Chord inversions are valuable when sight reading, playing chord charts, or improving muscle memory.
 Consider which reason resonates with you the most as it informs how you should practice inversions.

-Making chords interesting in song charts.
-Sometimes you will see chord charts like “Sky Full of Stars” bellow.
+Sometimes you will see chord charts like “Sky Full of Stars” below.

 Which (if any) reason is most relevant to you?
 This will change how you approach practicing inversions as is detailed in the next section.